hisroar/NNonHexiwear/HexiwearHARExample/README.md

 # An example Mbed project for implementing HAR on Hexiwear

-Before trying this project out, it may be easier to get [this simple NN] working.
+Before trying this project out, it may be easier to get [this simple NN] working (the guide is for developing in MacOS).
 It has a more thorough guide on how to setup an Mbed/uTensor project from scratch.
 Just replace `K66F` with `hexiwear` when compiling.

 ## HexiwearHARExample Quick-start